McDifference/upgradeSSDforMac/README.md

 关于macOS的睡眠(sleep)、休眠(hibernate)以及standby模式的资料如下：
 ```
-Hibernate mode : supports values of 0, 3, or 25.
+hibernatemode supports values of 0, 3, or 25.

-Whether or not a hibernation image gets written is also dependent on the values of standby and autopoweroff.
+Whether or not a hibernation image gets written is also dependent on the values of standby and autopoweroff

+For example, on desktops that support standby a hibernation image will be written after the specified standbydelay time.
+To disable hibernation images completely, ensure hibernatemode standby and autopoweroff are all set to 0.

-0 by default on desktops.
+hibernatemode = 0 by default on desktops.
-The system will not back memory up to persistent storage (the disk).
+The system will not back memory up to persistent storage.
 The system must wake from the contents of memory; the system will lose context on power loss.
 This is, historically, plain old sleep.

-3 by default on portables.
+hibernatemode = 3 by default on portables.
-The system will store a copy of memory to persistent storage (the disk), and will power memory duringsleep.
+The system will store a copy of memory to persistent storage (the disk), and will power memory during sleep.
 The system will wake from memory, unless a power loss forces it to restore from hibernate image.

-25 is only settable via pmset.
+hibernatemode = 25 is only settable via pmset.
 The system will store a copy of memory to persistent storage (the disk), and will remove power to memory.
 The system will restore from disk image.
-If you want "hibernation" slower sleeps, slower wakes, and better battery life, you should use this setting.
+If you want "hibernation" - slower sleeps, slower wakes, and better battery life, you should use this setting.

+Please note that hibernatefile may only point to a file located on the root volume.
 ```
 ```
 standby causes kernel power management to automatically hibernate a machine after it has slept for a specified time period.